agentmorris/MegaDetector/megadetector.md

 P.S.
 Really, don't trust results from one ecosystem and assume they will hold in another.
 [This paper](https://openaccess.thecvf.com/content_ECCV_2018/html/Beery_Recognition_in_Terra_ECCV_2018_paper.html) is about just how catastrophically bad AI models for camera trap images <i>can</i> fail to generalize to new locations.
 We hope that's not the case with MegaDetector!
 But don't assume.

+## What is MegaDetector bad at?

+While MegaDetector works well in a variety of terrestrial ecosystems, it's not perfect, and we can't stress enough how important it us to test MegaDetector on your own data before trusting it.
+We can help you do that; [email us](mailto:cameratraps@lila.science) if you have questions about how to evaluate MegaDetector on your own data, even if you don't have images you've already reviewed.

+But really, we'll answer the question...
+MegaDetector v5's biggest challenges are with reptiles.
+This is an area where accuracy has dramatically improved since MDv4, but it's still the case that reptiles are under-represented in camera trap data, and an AI model is only as good as its training data.
+That doesn't mean MDv5 doesn't support reptiles; sometimes it does amazing on reptile-heavy datasets.
+But sometimes it drives you bonkers by missing obvious reptiles.

+If you want to read more about our favorite MD failure cases, check out the [MegaDetector challenges](megadetector-challenges.md) page.

+tl;dr: always test on your own data!

 ## Citing MegaDetector

 If you use the MegaDetector in a publication, please cite: